Head Coach: Dave Mallas

 Today, Mallas is in search of players who are students of the game as well as willing to put their education first.
 He feels that players improve only if they set big yet realistic goals for themselves.
 “Personal improvement is the key,” he says, “for many student-athletes to be successful at what they do in life.”

-During his off time, Coach Mallas enjoys family life with his son, Tyson, 10; his daughter, Haley, 6; and his wife Ginger.
-Coach Mallas also serves as the men’s Kinesiology Department Chair for the college.
+During his off time, Coach Mallas enjoys family life with his son, Tyson, 11; his daughter, Haley, 7; and his wife Ginger.

 Assistant Coach: Chris Johnson

-Coach Chris Johnson enters his 33rd season with the Monarchs' baseball program.
-Prior to Valley College, Johnson coached an additional ten years at both Ventura College (1979) and Cal State University, Northridge.
-With the Matadors, Johnson worked with Hall of Fame Coach Bob Heigert.
-During that six year stint (1980-85), he worked with the hitters, helping the team gain a national championship in 1984.
-Arrving in Valley Glen in 1986, it wasn't long before he took over the head coaching position two years later where he remained until 2004.
+Coach Johnson enters his 29th season with the Monarchs' baseball program.
+Prior to Valley College, Coach Johnson was a asst. coach at both Ventura College (1979) and Cal State University, Northridge in 1980-1985.
+With the Matadors, Coach Johnson worked with Hall of Fame Coach Bob Heigert.
+During that five year stint (1980-85), he worked with the hitters, helping the team gain a national championship in 1984.
+Arrving in Valley Glen in 1986, he was the asst coach in 1986-1988 it wasn't long before he took over the head coaching position three years later in 1989, where he remained until 2004. his overall record is 184-412-11.

-A Camarillo native, Johnson went to Camarillo High School before moving to Ventura College where he received an associate’s degree in liberal arts.
-It was there an injury forced an early end to his baseball playing career, but also provided an early start to his coaching career.
-He continued his education at CSUN where he earned his bachelors and Masters degrees in sports psychology and physical education.
+A Camarillo native, Johnson went to Camarillo High School before moving to Ventura College where he received an associate’s degree in liberal arts in 1979.
+It was there an injury forced an early end to his baseball playing career in 1978, but also provided an early start to his coaching career in 1979.
+He continued his education at CSUN where he earned his bachelors and Masters degrees in sports psychology and physical education in late 1970's and early 1980's.

 Assistant Coach: Rick Marino